 Located in the heart of Dorey Park in eastern Henrico County, this small but popular five-acre impoundment is one of the original Urban Program waters in the Richmond Metropolitan Area.
 The official visiting hours for the pond, as well as the park, are sunrise to sunset, year round.

-The park is owned and managed by the County of Henrico Recreation and Parks.
-The Virginia Department of Game and Inland Fisheries (VDGIF) is responsible for managing the fishery.
-To improve and maintain a successful, high-quality fishing program, Dorey Park Pond was placed into the Urban Program of the VDGIF at the inception of the program in 1993.
-Through the program the pond receives annual stockings of catfish in mid-May.
+The park is owned and managed by Henrico County Recreation and Parks.
+The Virginia Department of Wildlife Resources (DWR) is responsible for managing the fishery.
+To improve and maintain a successful, high-quality fishing program, Dorey Park Pond was placed into the Urban Program of DWR back in 1993.
+Through the program, the pond receives annual stockings of catfish in mid-May.
 From November through March, the pond is stocked with catchable-size trout.
 To experience this unique opportunity, anglers must possess a trout license in addition to a fishing license between November 1 and April 30.
 A trout license is not required from May 1 through October 31 or for juveniles under age 16.

 The pond is approximately 5 acres in size and is in the shape of an “L”.
-There is full walking access to the entire shoreline and a large handicap accessible fishing pier has been constructed by the County.
+There is full walking access to the entire shoreline and the County has constructed a large handicap accessible fishing pier.
 The average depth of the lake is about 3 to 5 feet within 20 feet of the shoreline.
 The deepest water, roughly 10 feet in depth, is located just off the end of the fishing pier.
 A parking lot is available at the north end of the pond.

 Maps & Directions